The Major Program

 Internships and Career Alternatives

-At least one practicum course is required.
-A second practicum or supervised internship can be used to fulfill the restricted elective requirement for the major.
-In addition, students can intern in schools, early childhood education or senior centers, hospitals, rehabilitation centers, probation offices, group foster homes, mental health clinics, or as tutors for handicapped or bilingual students.
+One practicum course is required, and internships can be used to fulfill the restricted elective requirement for the major.
+Students can intern in schools, early childhood education or senior centers, hospitals, rehabilitation centers, probation offices, group foster homes, mental health clinics, or as tutors for handicapped or bilingual students.
 Human development graduates fill a wide variety of positions in preschools, elementary and special educational settings, programs designed for parents, families, and the elderly, as well as governmental jobs related to social services for people of all ages.
 Students who emphasize biological aspects of human development can apply to medical school or pursue training for positions in the health sciences.
 Human development prepares students to pursue advanced degrees in behavioral and social sciences, education, social work, family law, or health sciences.

 UC Davis students who wish to change their major to Human Development must complete the following courses with a combined grade point average of at least 2.500.
 All of the following courses must be taken for a letter grade: